-- Students must have their GRE test scores on file with the admissions office by the completion of the FIRST semester in which they are enrolled in CS courses. - Students failing to achieve the minimum entrance exam score may satisfy the test requirement by successfully completing nine semester hours of graduate CS courses with a minimum grade point average of 3.0. - 3.
-Students not having a 2.5 undergraduate grade point average may satisfy the requirement by the successful completion of nine semester hours of graduate CS courses with a minimum grade point average of 3.0. - 4.
-A student with a bachelor's degree outside the field of CS may satisfy the bachelor's degree requirement by completing ALL of the following courses:
+- Students failing to achieve the minimum entrance exam score exam [GRE 286 (850 on the old exam) (verbal plus quantitative), MAT 385 or GMAT 380] may satisfy the test requirement by successfully completing nine semester hours of graduate CS courses with a minimum grade point average of 3.0. - Students not having a 2.5 undergraduate grade point average may satisfy the requirement by the successful completion of nine semester hours of graduate CS courses with a minimum grade point average of 3.0. - A student with a bachelor's degree outside the field of CS may satisfy the bachelor's degree requirement by completing ALL of the following courses or their equivalent: